VenueDriver/payment-driver/README.md

     aws dynamodb scan --endpoint-url http://localhost:8000 --table-name payment_requests

+### Start an asset server

+Run this:

+    http-server -p :8081

 ### Start an HTTP server with SAM Local

 Use SAM Local for development: